erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 ### Application

 5. Can you implement Oauth from memory without looking at the code?
-6. What real-world problem could you solve using Oauth?
+6. What real-world problem could youaddresse using Oauth?

 ### Debugging

 7. What are the most common mistakes when implementing Oauth?
-8. How would you test your Oauth implementation?
+8. How would you test your Oauth deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization